Want more parenting wins? Greenlight teaches money lessons for life.

 If staying home alone during the day feels like a big decision, overnight is even bigger.
 So, is there a legal age for that?

-In most states, the answer is no; there aren’t many laws that spell out a specific age when a child can stay home overnight, especially alone.
+In most states, the answer is no. There aren’t many laws that spell out a specific age when a child can stay home overnight, especially alone.
 It’s usually left up to the parents.
-Some states may consider overnight stays part of their broader neglect laws, so if you’re unsure, call your local child welfare agency for clarity.
+Some states may consider overnight stays as part of their broader neglect laws, so if you’re unsure, call your local child welfare agency for clarity.

 • Emergency info.
 Post a list somewhere visible with your phone number, a backup contact, and important info like your address (in case they need to call 911).